 Currently there are a variety of medical treatment options for opioid use disorder.
 These include pharmaceutical and behavioral interventions.
-Pharmacotherapy options also known as medication-assisted treatment (MAT) include the following medications with Methadone being the preferred method of treatment recommended by the CDC^{18,19}.
+Pharmacotherapy options also known as medicationassisted treatment (MAT) include the following medications with Methadone being the preferred method of treatment recommended by the CDC^{18,19}.
 Sativex, a 1:1 ratio of CBD to THC is also included as a comparison in blue.

-Name Mode Notes Methadone (synthetic opioid) Opioid agonist Deaths have been noted during initiation of treatment (drug interaction, too rapid of titration, cardiac effects) Respiratory depressant effects lasting longer than analgesic effects Potential to overdose "Methadone poses risks of opioid addiction, abuse and misuse, which can lead to overdose and death" Some patients that have become tolerant to opioids may not respond to methadone Patients may experience severe withdrawal symptoms Contraindicated for those with use disorders Buprenorphine Partial opioid agonist Drug misuse and abuse most frequently reported post-marketing adverse effect Potential for significant respiratory depression and death Chronic administration produces opioid-type physical dependence Abrupt discontinuation may result in opioid withdrawal syndrome Side effects include withdrawal syndromes (22% of patients) Naltrexone (Synthetic cogener of oxymorphone) Opioid antagonist Potential for fatal overdose (opioid toxicity)
+Name Mode Notes Methadone (synthetic opioid) Opioid agonist Deaths have been noted during initiation of treatment (drug interaction, too rapid of titration, cardiac effects) Respiratory depressant effects lasting longer than analgesic effects Potential to overdose "Methadone poses risks of opioid addiction, abuse and misuse, which can lead to overdose and death" Some patients that have become tolerant to opioids may not respond to methadone Patients may experience severe withdrawal symptoms Contraindicated for those with use disorders Buprenorphine and Naloxone Combinations Combination opioid agonist antagonist product The FDA has approved Suboxone, Bunavail, Zubsolv as buprenorphine products.
+Drug misuse and abuse most frequently reported post-marketing adverse effect Common side effects such as; nausea, vomiting, drug withdrawal syndrome, intoxication, disturbance in attention, irregular heard beat, and back pain can lead to lower retention rates during treatment.
+Life-threatening breathing problems, overdose and even death can occur.
+Risks increase if an individual is also taking benzodiazepines, sedatives, tranquilizers, antidepressants, or alcohol while using a buprenorphine/naloxone film.
+If taken while pregnant, may cause life-threatening withdrawal symptoms to a newborn Buprenorphine Partial opioid agonist Chronic administration produces opioid-type physical dependence Abrupt discontinuation may result in opioid withdrawal syndrome Side effects include withdrawal syndromes (22% of patients) Those in 2018 who used specific prescription pain reliever subtypes in the past 12 months, about 28.3% of past year users of buprenorphine products misused these products.72 Many patients relapse shortly after stopping buprenorphine maintenance of less than 6 months73.
+Naltrexone (Synthetic cogener of oxymorphone) Opioid antagonist Potential for fatal overdose (opioid toxicity) Generally used more for opioid detoxification after withdrawal from opioids Contraindicated for those: on opioids, with opioid use disorder, or in acute opioid withdrawal

-Generally used more for opioid detoxification after withdrawal from opioids Contraindicated for those: on opioids, with opioid use disorder, or in acute opioid withdrawal Must be off opioids for 7-10 days before starting treatment Side effects of: depression, suicide, attempted suicide, and suicidal ideation Patient adherence problems Sativex GW Pharmaceuticals 1:1 ratio of CBD:THC Cannabinoid No initiation deaths noted to date No potential of fatal overdose Those tolerant to opioids generally still responsive to cannabinoids due to different imitation receptors Patients may experience non-severe withdrawal symptoms (irritability) Low risk of dependency (<9%)
+Must be off opioids for 7-10 days before starting treatment Side effects of: depression, suicide, attempted suicide, and suicidal ideation Patient adherence problems Sativex GW Pharmaceuticals 1:1 ratio of CBD:THC Cannabinoid No initiation deaths noted to date No potential of fatal overdose Those tolerant to opioids generally still responsive to cannabinoids due to different imitation receptors Patients may experience non-severe withdrawal symptoms (irritability) Low risk of dependency (<9%)